ing-bank/baker/docs/documentation/concepts.md

 ## Event

-Events indicate something of interest happened for our process.
+Events indicate something of interest happened for a process instance.

 An event has a *name* and can (optionally) provide ingredients.